1997–98 New Jersey Nets season: Off-season

-The 1997–98 New Jersey Nets season was the Nets' 31st season in the National Basketball Association, and 22nd season in East Rutherford, New Jersey.
-The Nets received the seventh overall pick in the 1997 NBA draft, and selected small forward Tim Thomas out of Villanova University, but soon traded him to the Philadelphia 76ers in exchange for power forward, and top draft pick Keith Van Horn from the University of Utah, Lucious Harris, Michael Cage and Don MacLean, and then signed free agent Sherman Douglas on the first day of the regular season, which began on October 31, 1997.
-The Nets had a new look as the team changed their primary logo, and added new uniforms adding dark navy to their color scheme.
+The Nets received the seventh overall pick in the 1997 NBA draft, and selected small forward Tim Thomas out of Villanova University; however, the team soon traded Thomas to the Philadelphia 76ers in exchange for rookie power forward, and first-round draft pick Keith Van Horn from the University of Utah, Lucious Harris, Michael Cage and Don MacLean.
+On the first day of the regular season, which began on October 31, 1997, the team signed free agent Sherman Douglas.